taborlab/Iris/README.md

 $$f(t) = \sum_{i=0}^n a_i H(t-\tau_i)$$
 Arbitrary Waveforms allow input of any more complex function as a series of light intensities ($a_i$) and corresponding times at which the LED will switch to that intensity ($\tau_i$).
 These are entered as a list of values in the Excel-like table under their respective headings.
 The switch times are the time since the beginning of the experiment (not related to time points), in minutes.
 The light intensities are in greyscale (GS) units.
 Because the smallest time resolution for the resulting LPF file is 1 sec, this is also the smallest valid time step for arbitrary inputs.

-### 6. Load and assess the hardware simulation
+### 7. Load and assess the hardware simulation
 To load a simulation of the specified light program, first ensure that no input fields have been marked as invalid.
 A tooltip will appear on mouse-over to indicate the relevant error for a particular field, if it is invalid.
+(Errors in Arbitrary or Steady State input tables are highlighted by red cells.)
 If the inputs for each Experiment are valid, Iris will automatically load a hardware simulation in the right hand panel.
-This simulation has two aspects: Plate View, which is an overview of LED intensity over time for the entire plate; and Well View, which displays a light time-course plot for all LEDs in a particular well.
+This simulation has two aspects: **Plate View**, which is an overview of LED intensity over time for the entire plate; and **Well View**, which displays a light time-course plot for all LEDs in a particular well.

 #### Plate View
 The default view is **Plate View**, which shows an overview of the entire plate device.
 Using the drop-down menu in the navigation bar at the top, the display can be limited from showing all (illuminated) LEDs to only particular LEDs.
 Clicking on a well in the plate visualization will select that well, updating the position and well number in the nav bar.
 The up, down, left, and right arrow keys can also be used to change the selected well.
 Clicking the play button will begin the hardware simulation, and will show the response of the plate device to the generated light program over time.
 The Speed slider bar will decrease or increase the simulation playback speed.